jmreidy/clj-orchestrate/README.md

 An (unofficial) idiomatic Clojure wrapper of the Orchestrate.io Java client.
 This client makes use of core.async channels to provide non-blocking access to your Orchestrate collections.

-**This is note yet published to Clojars; initial version will be published when Aggregate search result handling is complete, which should be done shortly!**
+**This project is not yet published to Clojars; initial version will be published when Aggregate search result handling is complete.
+It should be done shortly!**

 ###Author's Note
 This is my first Clojure project, and as such, I'm fairly confidant that I'm doing